localmed/pyserializer/docs/index.rst

 pyserializer
 ============

-`pyserializer` is a simple python serialization/deserialization library.
-It is an ORM agnostic library for converting python objects to native Python datatypes, and vice versa.
+`pyserializer` is a simple Python serialization/deserialization library.
+It is an ORM agnostic library for converting Python objects to native Python datatypes, and vice versa.

 Installation